NEXTORCH T7L LEP tactical flashlight review

-I admit, this is the first Nextorch flashlight I’ve gotten my hands on, and I can assure you that I was positively suprised at the quality!
-I was expecting a bit of a lower-grade, but it exceeded my expectations.
-Hopefully the pictures in this review will do justice!
+I admit this is the first NEXTORCH flashlight I’ve gotten my hands on, and I can assure you that I was positively surprised at the quality!
+I was expecting a bit of a lower grade, but it exceeded my expectations.
+Hopefully, the pictures in this review will do justice!

 After reviewing a couple of other LEP flashlights, I came across the Nitetorch T7L.
-A pocketable flashlight with 1100 meters of throw, at least, that what they were claiming.
-In this review I’ll test it, and see if it can actually achieve these numbers.
+A pocketable flashlight with 1100 meters of throw, at least, that is what they were claiming.
+In this review, I’ll test it, and see if it can actually achieve these numbers.

 What you’ll get:

-The package is actuallly pretty straight forward and not very exciting.
+The package is actually pretty straightforward and not very exciting.
 A cardboard box with a few accessories.

 - USB charge cable